AndyD87/Build-Qt5/README.md

 - Qt5 build with Visual Studio 2017:

+    # Build Qt5.8 with all ICU for Webkit and Webengine + OpenSSL
     .\Make.ps1 -VisualStudio 2017 -Architecture x64 -Version 5.8.0 -BuildICU $true -BuildOpenSSL $true

 List will grow for every new build Qt5